Manual Skeleton Adjustment

 Figure: Manual Skeleton Adjustment Panel

-• Key Trunk Skeleton Adjustment
+• Key Torso Skeleton Adjustment

-• For those who do not want to carefully adjust the skeleton, the default skeleton is a standard human skeleton with average dimensions.
+• For users who do not wish to carefully adjust the skeleton, the default skeleton is a standard human skeleton with average dimensions.
 Adjust the slider marked as 1 in the figure below, which is the height scaling ratio.
 You can use the left and right buttons for fine-tuning, and the overall effect will not be too bad (the proportions of each joint will not change as a result).

-Trunk Adjustment
+Torso Adjustment

-Figure: Trunk Adjustment
+Figure: Torso Adjustment

 • Other Skeleton Adjustments